AI Infrastructure Financing

 Blackstone is reportedly planning an initial public offering targeting $1.75 billion for its data center real estate investment trust.

-A 15-year, 300 MW hyperscale lease at Applied Digital's Delta Forge 1 facility validates its AI infrastructure financing model, which relies on investment-grade tenants and scalable financial structures.
+A 15-year, 300-megawatt hyperscale lease at Delta Forge 1 validates Applied Digital's financing model for artificial intelligence infrastructure, which relies on investment-grade tenants and scalable financial solutions.

 This week in data centers, credit markets are splitting AI infrastructure risk, with investors now differentiating pricing based on operator backing, hyperscaler leases, and tenant concentration, moving away from uniform debt pricing.